MinishLab/model2vec/README.md

 embeddings = model.encode(["It's dangerous to go alone!", "It's a secret to everyone."])
 ```

+And that's it.
+You can use the model to classify texts, to cluster, or to build a RAG system.

-Alternatively, you can distill your own Model2Vec model from a Sentence Transformer model.
+Instead of using on of our models, you can distill your own Model2Vec model from a Sentence Transformer model.
 The following code snippet shows how to distill a model:
 ```python
 from model2vec.distill import distill